Damien Winter Middle School and Novice Invitational

 25-: you did something really bad/offensive/unsafe.

-Extra speaks for flowing, being clear, kindness, adaptation, and good disclosure practices.
+Extra points for flowing, being clear, kindness, adaptation, and good disclosure practices.

-Minus speaks for discrimination of any sort, bad-faith disclosure practices, rudeness/unkindness, and attempts to avoid engagement/clash.
+Minus points for discrimination of any sort, bad-faith disclosure practices, rudeness/unkindness, and attempts to avoid engagement/clash.

 --